arindal1/Conways-GameOfLife/README.md

 Run the <a href="app/dist/conway.exe" style="color:green;text-indent:50px">conway.exe</a> in `app/dist/` folder.
 It's an executable file for the same.

-Press the `escape` button to close the script in both cases.
+Press the `escape` button to close the script in both cases and pressing `space` generates a random seed.

 ### License